McCarthy fails again to win speakership: House stalemate

 In fact, McCarthy saw his support slipping to 201, as one fellow Republican switched to vote simply present.

-“I think people need to work a little more,” McCarthy said Wednesday as they prepared to adjourn for the night.
-“I don’t think a vote tonight would make any difference.
-But a vote in the future could.”

-As the House resumed at noon Thursday it could be a long day.
+Thursday could be a long day.
 The new Republican majority was not expected to be in session on Friday, which is the anniversary of the Jan.
 6, 2021, attack on the Capitol.
-A prolonged and divisive speaker's fight would almost certainly underscore the fragility of American democracy after the attempted insurrection two years ago.
+A prolonged and divisive speaker’s fight would almost certainly underscore the fragility of American democracy after the attempted insurrection two years ago.

 Some Republicans appear to be growing uneasy with the way House Republicans have taken charge after the midterm election only to see the chamber upended over the speaker's race in their first days in the new majority.